andreaparr/map675-module02/README.md

 Since we decided to go with Minneapolis, I just did a Google search for _Minneapolis GIS Data_.
 Not too surprisingly, because I remember from my days at Transportation that Minnesota actually has that a law requiring all *Spatial Data*, at least at the government level, will be free and open.
 The first item that caught my eye was _Neighborhoods_ data.

 I used `curl -LOk` to download the shapefiles and then ogr2ogr to convert to JSON files.
+Here is a sample I used to make the Street_Centerline file more compact.
 ```
 ogr2ogr -f "GeoJSON" center-lines.json Street_Centerline.shp -sql "select speed_lim, streetname from Street_Centerline"
 ```